-Weekdone makes goal-setting and progress monitoring easier than ever, and it helps leaders who want their teams to be more engaged and focused.
+Weekdone gives leaders the tools they need to make their teams to be more engaged and focused.
 By using this software, managers can increase employee awareness about company strategy and priorities so that workers understand the bigger picture.

 4. Use Strength Assessments